tk-notes/lucas-meier-blog/content/posts/2020/12/chinese-remainder-theorem/index.md

 where $k \cdot m \leq x$, and $\forall k' \cdot m \leq x. \quad k' \leq k$.

-The behavior of `mod` for negative numbers vary depending on the programming language.
+The behavior of `mod` for negative numbers varies depending on the programming language.
 In haskell, for example, `mod (-x) m` is `-(mod x m)`.
 But according to the mathematical definition we've just given, this wouldn't be the case.